nginx/unit-docs/source/installation.rst

 #.
 After that, :ref:`use <configuration-external-nodejs>` the module in your
    Node.js app instead of the built-in :program:`http` to run it in Unit.
-Mind that such frameworks as Express may require additional :doc:`changes in your code <howto/express>`.
+Mind that such frameworks as Express may require extra :doc:`changes in your code <howto/express>`.

 If you update Unit later, make sure to update the module as well: